 The start of the school year never indicated a big shift in my life.
 The hot bright summer sun still shone into my eyes as I walked from class to class, the sea surrounding my Branford house still rippled and lapped when I came home, and the cicadas still sang their shrill tune outside my window when I worked quietly at my desk.
 And of course, I still lost myself in a book up until the moment I fell asleep.
 It was the perfect way to unwind after a long day, and it kept my mind working.

-Now, as the tail end of a summer a year later is just finishing up, and the cicadas are sharp in my ears and the sun is illuminating the sky, I no longer rely on my escape from reality.
-I just let the words tell their stories.
+Now, when summer is finishing up, the cicadas are sharp in my ears, and the sun is illuminating the sky, I let the words tell their stories.